cvFish29/MTFENet/README.md

 ### Requirement
 We implemented the algorithm in a Linux environment and conducted all experiments on an NVIDIA RTX 4090 GPU equipped with 24GB of memory.
-The development environment was based on Python==3.8.19(https://www.python.org/) ,PyTorch 1.13.1(https://pytorch.org/get-started/locally/), conda 24.1.2, and CUDA11.7, with pre-training conducted on the BDD100K dataset.
+The development environment was based on [Python==3.8.19](https://www.python.org/) ,[PyTorch 1.13.1](https://pytorch.org/get-started/locally/), conda 24.1.2, and CUDA11.7, with pre-training conducted on the BDD100K dataset.

 ```setup
 cd MTFENet